 Universities take note of a student’s progress in grades.
 It is favorable for applicants to have upward or solid steady trends in their grades as they move through their high school program.
 Stony Brook looks for students who have excelled in a strong college preparatory program.

-Stony Brook will be test optional for applicants for Spring 2021, Fall 2021, and Spring 2022.
+Stony Brook is currently test optional for applicants.
 Admission to Stony Brook is based on a holistic review of a student’s academic record including the overall grade point average and strength of curriculum, as well as other academic and personal factors such as extracurricular and community involvement, evidence of leadership, special talents or interest.

 Some colleges and universities, including Stony Brook, have a required or optional supplemental application.
 This supplemental application may include a personal essay, and questions concerning extra-curricular activities.
 The activities that students engage in outside the classroom help to predict the success that they will have in a college environment.
 Universities are looking for students that are self-motivated, able to manage their time well, and are vested in the community.
 Admissions committees are interested in how prospective students will fit into the campus community socially, as well as academically.